kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/simple-cross-chain-interaction.md

 ### 3. Set Trusted Remotes

-In the LayerZero framework, when a message is sent from the source contract on one blockchain, the destination contract on another blockchain must be pre-configured to recognize and accept messages only from a specific, trusted source contract address.
+When a message is sent from the source contract on one blockchain, the destination contract on another blockchain must be pre-configured to recognize and accept messages only from a specific, trusted source contract address.
 This setup ensures that when the destination contract receives a message, it can authenticate that it's indeed from the correct source.
 Trusted remotes can be set by calling the following function:

     ```sol
     function setTrustedRemoteAddress(uint16 _remoteChainId, bytes calldata _remoteAddress) external onlyOwner {